StasKnjazev/jimmy/README.md

 An Arch installer with a funny name.

 It's not interactive.
-It takes a YAML file as input, checks if it's valid, generates a Shell script based on it and runs that.
+It takes a YAML file as input, checks if it's valid, generates a Shell script based on it.

 ## Getting started